 Section 5: Signature

 This is the main thing!
 Form 1583 must be notarized.
 The notarization of the USPS Form 1583 is necessary to ensure the process is protected.
+Thus, the signature plays an important role in the successful submission of the form.

 USPS Form 1583: Frequently Asked Questions Regarding the Form